diegocoxta/diegocosta.me/content/pages/home/index.en.md

 Currently at Nubank, I am working to simplify our users' relationship with their financial lives by providing a simple but powerful mobile experience.

-You can hear more about here:
+You can hear more about me here:

 - [Linkedin](https://linkedin.com/in/diegoscosta)
 - [Github](https://github.com/diegocosta)